Dáil Éireann: Ceann Comhairle

-The chairman, or presiding member, of the Dáil is the Ceann Comhairle.
+The Ceann Comhairle is the chairperson, or presiding member, of the Dáil.
 The Ceann Comhairle is chosen from among TDs but is required to observe strict impartiality.
 Despite this, the government will usually try to select one of its own for the position, if its numbers allow.
 To protect the neutrality of the chair, an incumbent Ceann Comhairle does not seek re-election as a TD but rather is deemed automatically to have been re-elected by their constituency at a general election, unless they are retiring.
 The Ceann Comhairle does not vote except in the event of a tie.
-The current Ceann Comhairle is Fianna Fáil TD Seán Ó Fearghaíl.
+The current Ceann Comhairle is independent TD Verona Murphy.

 Powers

 While the Dáil is one of three components of the Oireachtas, the other two being the President of Ireland and Seanad Éireann, the powers the constitution grants to the Dáil render it by far the dominant branch, meaning that most bills passed by the Dáil will ultimately become law.
-The President may refer a bill to the Supreme Court of Ireland to test its constitutionality upon consultation with the Council of State.
-If the Court finds that the bill is inconsistent with the Constitution, the bill does not become law.
+The president, upon consultation with the Council of State, may refer a bill to the Supreme Court of Ireland to test its constitutionality.
+If the Court finds that the bill is inconsistent with the Constitution, the president may not sign the bill.

 In addition to its legislative role, it is the Dáil that approves the nomination the Taoiseach for appointment by the President.
 The Dáil may also pass a motion of no confidence in the Government, in which case the Taoiseach must either seek a parliamentary dissolution or resign.
 It has happened only once that the loss of confidence of the Dáil did not result in a general election: in 1994 John Bruton of Fine Gael became Taoiseach when the Labour Party left the Fianna Fáil coalition government led by Albert Reynolds.

 The Dáil has exclusive power to: